sanketgarade/osm-anuvadak/readme.md

 ## Installation -

+Clone this repo

+`git clone git@github.com:sanketgarade/osm-anuvadak.git`

-Just add below lines to your `vimrc`.
+And just add below lines to your `vimrc` and set the correct path to source the `osm.vim`.
 ```
 " do not wrap search at end of file
 " this is needed to prevent recursive macros from running in an infinite loop